TOMSLAUS/paper_wallet_generator/README.md

-Paper BTC Wallet Generator
+🪙 Paper BTC Wallet Generator

-Paper BTC Wallet Generator is a Flutter-based application that allows users to generate secure Bitcoin paper wallets with customizable, attractive designs.
-This project includes a backend service, built with the Dart Angel framework, to securely handle Bitcoin key generation and management.
-This app is perfect for secure cold storage, Bitcoin gifting, or introducing friends and family to cryptocurrency in a tangible way.
+Paper BTC Wallet Generator is a Flutter-based application that enables users to create secure, attractive Bitcoin paper wallets.
+The app includes a secure backend service built with the Dart Angel framework, making it ideal for cold storage, Bitcoin gifting, or introducing friends and family to cryptocurrency in a tangible way.
-Features
+✨ Features

     Generate Bitcoin Wallets – Create Bitcoin addresses and private keys in a secure environment.
-    Stylish Paper Templates – Customize your wallet design with beautiful paper wallet templates.
+    Customizable Paper Templates – Choose from a variety of stylish wallet designs.
-    Dart Angel Backend – Secure server-side wallet generation using the Angel framework.
+    Secure Dart Angel Backend – Server-side wallet generation using the Angel framework for enhanced security.
-    Easy Printing – Print your wallet for a physical, offline storage solution.
+    Print-Ready Design – Easily print your wallet for secure, offline Bitcoin storage.

-Project Structure
+📁 Project Structure

-This project consists of two parts:
+This project includes two components:

     Flutter Frontend: The main app interface for generating and customizing Bitcoin paper wallets.
+    Frontend Repository

-Repository link Dart Angel Backend: A secure backend service for key generation, designed with the Dart Angel framework.
-Repository link
+    Dart Angel Backend: A secure backend service built for key generation with the Dart Angel framework.
+    Backend Repository

-Getting Started
+🚀 Getting Started
 Prerequisites

-    Flutter SDK – required to run the frontend.
+    Flutter SDK – Required to run the frontend.
-    Dart SDK – required for both the Flutter frontend and Angel backend.
+    Dart SDK – Required for both the frontend and backend.
-    Angel CLI – for managing and running the backend service.
+    Angel CLI – For managing and running the backend service.

 Installation
 1. Clone the Repositories

-Clone both the frontend and backend repositories:
+Clone the frontend repository:

 git clone https://github.com/TOMSLAUS/paper_wallet_generator.git
 cd paper_wallet_generator